oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

    ```
    $SRCDIR/kubernetes/samples/scripts/delete-domain/delete-weblogic-domain-resources.sh -d sample-domain1
    ```
    This deletes the domain and any related resources that are labeled with the domain UID `sample-domain1`.
-It leaves the namespace intact, leaves the operator running, leaves the load balancer running (if installed), and leaves the database running (if installed).
+It leaves the namespace intact, the operator running, the load balancer running (if installed), and the database running (if installed).

 2. If you set up the Traefik load balancer: